softcite/software-mentions/README.md

 entityFishingPort: 8090
 ```

-To process XML files following a variety pf publisher native formats, you need to install [Pub2TEI](https://github.com/kermitt2/Pub2TEI) and indicate its installation path in the configuration file:
+To process XML files following a variety pf publisher native format, you need to install [Pub2TEI](https://github.com/kermitt2/Pub2TEI) and indicate its installation path in the configuration file:

 ```yaml
 # path to Pub2TEI repository as available at https://github.com/kermitt2/Pub2TEI